Minneapolis Manufacturer 7-Sigma Inc. To Leave City After George Floyd Protests

 “They don’t care about my business.
 They didn’t protect our people.
 We were all on our own,” he said.

 The idea of moving out of Minneapolis had never occurred to the business owner “in my wildest nightmare.”
-Now, however, he says he’s “cautiously optimistic” that he can rebuild his factory elsewhere, although as of this writing he has not given any indication as to where that may be.
+Now, however, he says he’s “cautiously optimistic” that he can rebuild his factory elsewhere, although as of this writing, he has not given any indication as to where that may be.

 Minneapolis Mayor Jacob Frey, for his part, says that the city was “overwhelmed” by the riots.